makrai/notes/jurafsky-slp-ed2-ch15-unification.md

     * integrating unification constraints directly into the Earley parsing
     * ill-formed structures to be eliminated as soon as they are proposed
     * only minimal changes to the basic Earley algorithm
-  * then ... briefly consider an approach that moves even further from CF
+  * then briefly consider an approach that moves even further from CF

 ### 13.4.2 The Earley Algorithm 447/474

-* Earley algorithm (Earley, 1970) uses dynamic programming [and] top-down searc
+* Earley algorithm (Earley, 1970) uses dynamic programming and top-down searc
   * In contrast with the bottom-up search implemented by the CKY algorithm
 * core of the Earley algorithm is a single left-to-right pass
 * fills a chart i.e. array that has N + 1 entries